bmx-ng/bmx-site/docs/api/brl/brl_blitz.md

 Followed by a constant which is used to calculate when to exit a For..Next loop.
 End Rem

+SuperStrict

-For i=1 To 5
+For Local i:Int = 1 To 5
-	print i
+	Print i
 Next
 ```